Literature and Culture in the Ancient Mediterranean: Greece, Rome, and the Near East

 The second session will also host a number of lectures by invited speakers.
 The invited speakers in the last session of the seminar were Antoine Cavigneaux (Université de Genève), Marco Fantuzzi (Università di Macerata/Columbia University), Mark Geller (Freie Universitaet Berlin), Johanna Hanink (Brown University), Michele Lowrie (University of Chicago), Douglas Olson (University of Minnesota) and Suzanne Saïd (Columbia University).

-The faculty consists of scholars active in the field of Greek, Latin and Ancient Near Eastern literature, including: Alessandro Barchiesi (Università di Siena - Stanford University); Ettore Cingano (Università Ca' Foscari Venezia); Joy Connolly (New York University); Richard Hunter (Trinity College, Cambridge); Lucio Milano (Università Ca' Foscari Venezia); Dirk Obbink (Christ Church, Oxford); Alessandro Schiesaro (Università di Roma La Sapienza); David Sider (New York University); Antoine Cavigneaux (Université de Genève); Rocio Da Riva (Universitat de Barcelona) and Yoram Cohen (Tel Aviv University).
+The faculty consists of scholars active in the field of Greek, Latin and Ancient Near Eastern literature, including: Alessandro Barchiesi (Università di Siena - Stanford University); Ettore Cingano (Università Ca' Foscari Venezia); Joy Connolly (New York University); Richard Hunter (Trinity College, Cambridge); Lucio Milano (Università Ca' Foscari Venezia); Dirk Obbink (Christ Church, Oxford); Alessandro Schiesaro (Università di Roma La Sapienza); David Sider (New York University); Antoine Cavigneaux (Université de Genève); Rocio Da Riva (Universitat de Barcelona); Yoram Cohen (Tel Aviv University) and Dina Katz (Leiden University).

 Good knowledge of Greek and Latin, and/or of some of the ancient Near Eastern languages, is expected.
 Lectures will be in English.
 Good knowledge of spoken and written English is also a prerequisite.